On-Loan/onloan-v1/README.md

-# ONLOAN: ONCHAIN PEER-TO-PEER LENDING APP
+# ONLOAN: DECENTRALIZED PEER-TO-PEER LENDING APP

 ## OVERVIEW
 OnLoan is a decentralized P2P lending platform using USDT for stable lending/borrowing, with ETH for fees/collateral.
 Features include credit scoring, loan types, pool lending, and auto-liquidation.